gigirassy/Blurr/README.md

 # Blurr
-simple, hyper-lightweight, javascript-free speedtest written in go
+Blurr is a simple, hyper-lightweight, Javascript-free speedtest written in Go.
+It uses meta-refresh for measurement.